Patient Preference and Adherence

 Dartmouth Digital Commons Citation

 Stecker, Tracy; Fortney, John; Hamilton, Francis; Sherbourne, Cathy D.; and Ajzen, Icek, "Engagement in Mental Health Treatment among Veterans Returning from Iraq" (2010).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3726.